intuition-dev/mbCLIx/docs/src/meta-cake.md

 - It is also a domain specific language, specific component to your app.

-- Ideally not a programmer can use it.
+- Ideally a non-programmer can use it.

 - And Meta Cake is the next level of productivity, since components are more productive.